jado4810/emacs-dmg-build/README.md

 Available on official site ([https://www.gnutls.org/download.html](https://www.gnutls.org/download.html)).

-#### d.
-High resolution icons for Emacs MacPort

-Requires only if set `USEHRICON=yes`.
-In that case, it will replace application icons and toolbar icons to what it provides.

-Available on FTP server of Chiba university ([ftp://ftp.math.s.chiba-u.ac.jp/emacs/](ftp://ftp.math.s.chiba-u.ac.jp/emacs/)) where the MacPort patch is provided.

 > [!NOTE]
 >
 > We checked the versions specified in the build script, but newer ones should work, especially for required libraries.